igsr/gca_1000genomes_website/_searchable/data.md

 [How to download files using Aspera](http://www.1000genomes.org/faq/how-download-files-using-aspera)
 [How to download files using Globus](http://www.1000genomes.org/faq/can-i-access-1000-genomes-data-globus-online)

-###FTP Hierarchy
+####FTP Hierarchy

 The FTP structure was changed in September 2015.
 The new structure is described in the [FTP site structure README](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/README_ftp_site_structure.md)

 The NCBI and the Amazon S3 bucket still host 1000 Genomes data but no longer mirrors new data posted as of September 2015.
-Both these locations reflect the structure of the FTP site in August 2015 and hold all the pilot, phase 1 and phase 3 data. **They do not contain data based on the current reference assembly GRCh38.**
+Both these locations reflect the structure of the FTP site in August 2015 and hold all the pilot, phase 1 and phase 3 data.
+NCBI and Amazon do not contain data based on the current reference assembly GRCh38.

 NCBI FTP Site : [ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp)
 Amazon S3 : [s3://1000genomes](denied:s3://1000genomes)